Now enrolling for

 The only workshop in Chicago with a no-risk, no-questions-asked, full refund guarantee.

-We meet at 1450 W. Waveland (3700 N) from 7:00 to 9:30-10:00 PM for six sessions.
+We meet at 633 South Plymouth Court in Printers Row from 7:00 to 9:30-10:00 PM for six sessions.
 The cost for the entire course is $575.
 You can put it on a charge card if you want.
-If you charge it, you can spread the payments out over three, four, or five months.
+If you charge it, you can spread the payments out over five months.
 Five payments bring it down to $115 a month.
-I taught at Northwestern for ten years and a course like this at Northwestern would be over $6,000.
+If you were to take a course like this at Northwestern or another university, the cost would be over $6,000.

 Why a Full Guarantee?
 There are many many writing workshops and classes in Chicago 50+ easily.
 Most of them, regardless of who is teaching, can show little or no results in terms of student successes.
 Plus, they have no guarantee, which means you enroll at your own risk.
 Then, if you’re unsatisfied with the class, that’s your problem.